AdamFcode/Wolfe_Emporium/README.md

   - The profile page allows the user to enter their details and save them, calling them automatically in the relevant forms thereafter
   - Upon placing an order, the user can tick a box to automatically update their personal details from the order form
 <hr>

+As a user I want to Create, Read, Update and Delete a self-moderated Wishlist

+  - Possible to access a wishlist once authenticated
+  - Can add books, see them in the list and remove them as I wish

 ## Manual Testing
 ### Navigation